What is digestive enzyme therapy?

 In our bodies, we all have natural chemicals called ‘opioids’, which are similar to morphine in their effect on pain.

 Supporters of digestive enzyme therapy believe that autism is caused by excess opioid activity in the brain, which is related to digestive problems with particular proteins in food.

 Some people say these proteins contribute to the characteristics of autism.
 They also say that taking enzymes to improve the digestion of proteins like gluten and casein can reduce the characteristics of autism.

 These ideas are not well supported by research.

 What does digestive enzyme therapy involve?

-Does digestive enzyme therapy work?
+Does digestive enzyme therapy help autistic children?